dialog-semiconductor/BLE_SDK6_examples/connectivity/central/Readme.md

 * **Software configuration**

     - This example requires:
-    * SDK6.0.12 or Newer (Older versions of SDK6 require minimal changes)
+        * [SDK6.0.14](https://www.dialog-semiconductor.com/da14531_sdk_latest), Older versions of SDK6 require minimal changes.
-	- **SEGGER’s J-Link** tools should be downloaded and installed.
+        * SEGGER’s J-Link tools should be downloaded and installed.

 ## How to run the example